megawattz/CoinTrader/README.md

 means "buy one Bitcoin at market price when the trigger executes (price drop of 50%)).
 ETH/USDT:10000 means "spend 100000 USDT on ETH" when or if the trigger executes.

-This project put on hold because the foreign exchanges blocked Americans
+This project put on hold because the foreign exchanges blocked Americans due to the Financial Iron Curtain the U.S. has imposed on itself.